ONSdigital/dp-search-api/sdk/README.md

 ## Overview

-This API contains a client with convenience functions for interacting with the search api from other applications.
-It also contains reusable structs representing models used as payloads in API endpoints.
+The search API contains a Go client for interacting with the API.
+The client contains a methods for each API endpoint so that any Go application wanting to interact with the search api can do so.
+Please refer to the [swagger specification](../swagger.yaml) as the source of truth of how each endpoint works.

 ## Example use of the API SDK